mlabs-haskell/hydra-auction-onchain/docs/spec.md

   }
 ```

-Auction terms are validated on-chain upon minting
+Auction terms are validated on-chain upon minting.
-auction metadata and state tokens and cannot be changed.
+Auction metadata and state tokens cannot be changed.
 Terms are considered to be valid if the following conditions hold:

 ```haskell